icon-project/t-bears/docs/tbears_tutorial.md

 **description**

-Deploy the SCORE in project. you can deploy it on local or icon service.
+Deploy the SCORE in project.
+You can deploy it on local or icon service.

 You can set deploy configuration in deploy.json(See below 'configuration files').